MicrosoftDocs/learn/learn-pr/azure/protect-on-premises-infrastructure-with-azure-site-recovery/includes/2-azure-site-recovery-overview.md

 Recovery drills can be started from the **Settings > Replicated Items** section of the Azure portal.
 The target virtual machine should be selected and then the **Test Failover** menu item should be selected for the latest processed recovery point.
 Select the Azure network in the same menu.
 Finally, start the recover job by selecting **OK** on the network selection screen.

 The status of the recovery job and the replicated virtual machine is accessed via the **Overview** section of the Recovery Services vault.
-Replicated items are granted different status's of:
+Replicated items will have a status of:

-- **Healthy**
+- **Healthy** - replication is operating normally.
-- **Warning**: if there's an issue that could impact replication
+- **Warning** - Indication there's an issue that could impact replication.
-- **Critical**: if a critical replication error has been detected
+- **Critical** - Indication a critical replication error has been detected.

 The replicated VM will be set to a status of **Performed successfully** if all went well, or **Test recommended** if a test hasn't yet been done.
-The VM will also be set to **Test recommended** if the recommended gap between tests, which is six months, has lapsed.
+The VM will also be set to **Test recommended** if it's been more than six months since the last test.